khrona/awesomium-net-wiki/wpf/user-input.md

 ---
 layout: page
-title : Handling or Simulating User Input with the WPF WebControl
+title : How to: Handle or Simulate User Input with the WPF WebControl
 group: WPF
 weight: 2